Full Header Image

 Publishing & Metadata

-screenshot of article publishing options Screenshot of the Publishing Tab
+Screenshot of the Publishing Tab

 The publishing tab in the article edit screen provides several useful options.
 You can select dates and times to publish articles.
 This may be useful if you run a blog and have several pre-written blog posts, but want them to be displayed on certain days.
 You can specify when an article is set to featured, set to unfeatured, set to unpublished, and more.
 The “Author Alias” can be used if you want to display a different author name under an article you publish, such as could be the case if you’re publishing an article written by someone else, or you just want to make up a fake name to make it seem like your website has more authors.
 You do you.